IIITLucknowSWEngg/CSITTeam007/Assignment1/URD.md

   1. Accept an order assignment and view delivery details.
   2. Use integrated maps for optimized routing.
   3. Update delivery status in real time (picked up, on the way, delivered).
-  4. Contact the customer if issues arise.
+  4. Contact the diner if issues arise.
   5. Track earnings on the dashboard.
 - **Outcome**: The agent delivers food efficiently and receives accurate earnings data.